Filing a Complaint with the Enforcement Division

 Boston, MA 02108-1501

-If you are sending documents or records with your complaint, please be sure to keep a copy for yourself.
+If you are sending documents or records with your complaint, please be sure to send us only copies and maintain your originals.
+Materials submitted to the Enforcement Division cannot be returned.

 The Commission does not acknowledge online complaints by email.
 If you would like an acknowledgment, an oral acknowledgment will be provided.
 You will need to call the Enforcement Division at 617-371-9500 and provide your name, telephone number, email address, date you submitted the complaint online and the name of the person about whom you are complaining.